DevSoftDOTSoft/MSSQLGridFileSystem/README.md

 This project was created due the rare specification of converting a MongoDB into a MSSQL Database.

-The example deals with small compression and encription.
+The example deals with small compression and encryption.

 Results from the example.txt =>
 <br>